TriumphCoding/Adelphia/Design/SourceBook04.md

 ### Example Quirk Selection

-**Monico Aaronway**:
+#### Monico Aaronway

 1. *Campaign*: Traveling vagabond.
 1. *Hobby*: Dances, even when watched.
 1. *Interest*: Elemental Magic is fascinating.
 1. *Relationship*: Older sister and caretaker.

->**Monico Aaronway** is a sword-for-hire doing what she can to take care of her younger brother after their parents passed away.
+***Monico Aaronway** is a sword-for-hire doing what she can to take care of her younger brother after their parents passed away.
 He inherited his father's knack for magic, and although she has no head for the stuff herself, she's been helping him study it as she bounces from place to place trying to get by.
-Her sword forms that she practices reminds her of the dancing lessons she was given, back in more stable times.
+Her sword forms that she practices reminds her of the dancing lessons she was given, back in more stable times.*